USITC-Gravity-Group/GME/docs/docs/getting_started.md

 ### Dependencies

-The GME package requires pandas, statsmodels, patsy, and scipy packages.
-If not already present on your system, they will be automatically installed when installing GME.
+The GME package requires pandas and statsmodels packages.

 ### Installation

 Download and install the GME package.

-[//]: # (???+ tip)
+???+ tip
-[//]: #   (Easily copy the code below by using the copy button in the upper right corner of the code block.)
+    Easily copy the code below by using the copy button in the upper right corner of the code block.

 ```python
 pip install gme